Grand Canyon: Federal protection: National monument and park

+In 2022, extreme drought dropped Lake Powell's water levels, delaying a planned water release to maintain Glen Canyon Dam's hydropower generation.

 Weather

 Weather in the Grand Canyon varies according to elevation.
 The forested rims are high enough to receive winter snowfall, but along the Colorado River in the Inner Gorge, temperatures are similar to those found in Tucson and other low elevation desert locations in Arizona.
 Conditions in the Grand Canyon region are generally dry, but substantial precipitation occurs twice annually, during seasonal pattern shifts in winter (when Pacific storms usually deliver widespread, moderate rain and high-elevation snow to the region from the west) and in late summer (due to the North American Monsoon, which delivers waves of moisture from the southeast, causing dramatic, localized thunderstorms fueled by the heat of the day).
 Average annual precipitation on the South Rim is less than 16 in, with 60 in of snow; the higher North Rim usually receives 27 in of moisture, with a typical snowfall of 144 in; and Phantom Ranch, far below the canyon's rims along the Colorado River at 2500 feet gets just 8 in of rain, and snow is a rarity.